All Episodes

 Diversity is our strength.

-That is what this campaign brings us, a promise of.
+That is what this campaign brings us a promise of.

 For many, this is a scary prospect and thought, getting to know someone different from myself.

-We all want the same basic things, for example, a safe place to live, health, a quality education for our children.
+For example, a safe place to live, health, a quality education for our children.

 In a previous career, I was a global leader of diversity for a global Fortune 500 corporation.